enesyesil/me-enesyesil-dotcom/src/lib/posts/beyond-probability.md

 1. **Logic and mathematics** — truths that are valid by definition, like "2+2=4" or "all bachelors are unmarried."
 2. **Empirical science** — statements that can be tested through observation or experiment, like "water boils at 100°C at sea level."

 Anything else was rejected as meaningless.
 Metaphysical claims about the soul, ethical judgments about right and wrong, or theological beliefs about God were, to them, not even *false*.
-They were simply **nonsense** — words without testable content.
+They were simply **nonsense**, words without testable content.

 This way of thinking was deeply influenced by the success of physics and mathematics in explaining the natural world.
 If equations and experiments could explain matter, energy, and space, why not apply the same strict rules to every area of thought?
 For the Vienna Circle, philosophy was not about big abstract questions anymore; it was about **clarifying language and supporting science**.

 The strength of this approach was clarity.
 By demanding that all claims either be logically valid or empirically verifiable, Logical Positivism forced thinkers to cut away vague speculation.
 It gave science a sharper edge and helped create the modern analytic tradition in philosophy.

 But its weakness was just as clear.
-By ruling out entire categories of thought — ethics, metaphysics, theology, even large parts of social and cultural analysis — Logical Positivism left human experience stripped down to what could be measured.
+By ruling out entire categories of thought, ethics, metaphysics, theology, even large parts of social and cultural analysis, Logical Positivism left human experience stripped down to what could be measured.
 Purpose, meaning, and transcendence were pushed aside as meaningless illusions.

 The problem is that societies, cultures, and even human consciousness cannot be fully understood with measurement alone.
 Reducing everything to numbers and logic left something missing.
 And this gap created the conditions for a different kind of thinking to emerge: one that looked at wholes, connections, and complexity rather than only isolated parts.